givan2code/refactorFlair/RefactorFlairDemo.md

 ## 🎯 The Situation

-### RefactorFlair hit the mat knowing that
+### RefactorFlair hit the ring not knowing that

 - Legacy Angular code grew complex as new requirements piled on like a Battle Royal
-- Committee vs Council workflows required fine-grained tag teaming
+- Committee vs Council workflows would require fine-grained tag teaming
 - Form logic, UI state, and data mutations were tightly coupled like a headlock
 - New develop risks breaking business logic when updating anything